 http-log plugins has a higher plugin cardinality than a

 rate-limiting plugins applied at the route level.

-With each additional plugin type added to the cluster, Kong spends more time
+With each additional plugin type added to the cluster, Kong Gateway

-evaluating whether to execute a given plugin for a given request.
-Increasing the
+spends more time evaluating whether to execute a given plugin for a given

-request or response, will take longer to process, as Kong must buffer the
+request or response, take longer to process, as Kong Gateway must

 buffer the request to disk before proxying it.
 This allows

 Kong Gateway to handle a large volume of traffic without running out

 of memory, but the nature of buffered requests can result in increased latency.